Book an appointment using SetMore

 I have worked with clients who have been great, tough negotiators.
 These folks would not back down from a fight and would stick to their principles through thick and thin.
 Even when their spouse or co-parent would kick and screen on any number of issues these people would not back down and did what they thought was right.
 I admire folks like this because it is very hard to stand up for what you believe especially when your time, money, and children are on the line.
 Doing what you think is best for your children is an incredibly admirable quality to possess, especially when that quality can cause you to face massive resistance from your co-parent or spouse.

-If you understand this, have done what you can to avoid it, and feel comfortable moving forward then there isn't much left to discuss.
-Attend your hearing or trial and attempt to win on this issue is what you are setting yourself up for.
+If you understand this, have done what you can to avoid it, and feel comfortable moving forward then there isn’t much left to discuss.
+Attending your hearing or trial and attempting to win on this issue is what you are setting yourself up for.
 Nothing wrong with that.
 However, what I would recommend against is doing so when you do not have a great chance of winning in front of a judge.
 You and your attorney may have overestimated the evidence that you have available to you.
 Your circumstances may not be conducive to you winning in court.
 Sometimes you may need to hear that from someone other than your attorney to understand what the stakes are and whether it is worth your while to risk a courtroom venture.

 When you hear from a mediator, someone who is completely independent, that you are attempting to win an unwinnable war it should give you some pause when it comes to the proceeding.
 That doesn't mean that you should abandon your principles or give up.
 You can disagree in good faith with a mediator and decide to move forward to a trial on any issue in your child custody or divorce case.
 However, to do so without seriously considering the impressions and positions of your mediator would be a mistake.
 Mediation is your last and best chance to avoid the uncertainty of a family law trial.